 The majority of the adult customer base for talc products is female.
 The powder has been lauded for decades as a way to combat itching, sweating, or odor in the intimate areas of a woman's body, especially in the humid southern states.
 Daily application into the underwear or onto a sanitary napkin was a regimen many women grew up with in households where their own mothers and grandmothers had done the same.

-The central issue coming more and more to light is frequent female users' increased likelihood to develop cancer in their reproductive tracts--particularly their ovaries.
+The central issue coming more and more to light is frequent female users' increased likelihood to develop cancer in their reproductive tracts—particularly their ovaries.

 However, women shaking the product into their underwear provide talc particles with a place to enter the body through the vaginal opening.
-Attorneys for the injured argue that the particles travel through the reproductive tract in small, trace amounts, depositing in the ovaries--more or less the upper terminus of the system.
+Attorneys for the injured argue that the particles travel through the reproductive tract in small, trace amounts, depositing in the ovaries—more or less the upper terminus of the system.
+Because most users of talcum powder have been applying it daily for decades, those trace amounts of talc begin to build on one another.
+That's allegedly the source of the issue.

 How Big is This Problem?